Of more than 300 wooden churches, only 60 remain, mostly in eastern Slovakia. Check the complete list and an interactive map.

 Wooden churches in Slovakia

 What is remarkable is that four examples of these 500-year-old structures are still standing.
+More details about them can be found in our travel guide Slovakia.
 The oldest (built in the 1490s), named for St Francis of Assisi, is in Hervartov, a small, out-of-the-way village near Bardejov.
-The building is one of eight wooden churches making up the UNESCO World Heritage site, Carpathian Wooden Churches.
-The church is quite tall with a stone floor and some remarkable wall paintings added in 1665.
+The building is one of eight wooden churches making up the UNESCO World Heritage site of Carpathian Wooden Churches.
+The church is quite tall with a stone floor and some remarkable wall paintings that were added in 1665.

 A second, also from the 15th century, is in Tvrdošín in Orava.
 The community served by this church has continued to flourish, and the building has undergone alterations and improvements.
-The wooden carvings, the stunningly beautiful wall paintings, and the ancient cemetery next to the building make this an attractive visitor site.
-The third, a much simpler, less adorned building was rescued from its original site in Zábrež and is now in Zuberec, Orava’s open-air museum.
-Also the church from Rudno was moved.
-Today it stands in the Museum of the Slovak Village in Martin.
+The wooden carvings, the stunningly beautiful wall paintings and the ancient cemetery next to the building make this an attractive visitor site.
+The third, a much simpler building, was rescued from its original site in Zábrež and is now in Zuberec, Orava’s open-air museum.
+A church from Rudno was also moved and today stands in the Museum of the Slovak Village in Martin.

 In 1681, in an effort to make concessions to the non-Roman Catholics in his kingdom in the wake of religious friction and the imminent Ottoman invasion, King of Hungary Leopold I managed to get an edict included in the articles of the Congress of Sopron in Hungary.
 Leopold’s goal was to keep reformers from gaining strongholds and, hopefully, avoid the expensive and destructive wars that plagued the rest of Europe.

-The edict declared permission for Calvinist and Lutheran congregations to build churches within the Kingdom of Hungary; however there was a twist – only Roman Catholic churches could use stone and metal as building materials.
-Churches serving all other faiths were given a long list of dos and don’ts.
+The edict declared permission for Calvinist and Lutheran congregations to build churches within the Kingdom of Hungary.
+However there was a twist – only Roman Catholic churches could use stone and metal as building materials.
+Churches serving all other faiths were given a long list of rules on what they could and could not do.
 The reformers’ churches could only be made of wood, have minimal foundations, and have no tower.
-They needed to be built in a one-year period from ground-breaking to finish and situated outside the town gates.
+They needed to be built in a one-year period from ground-breaking to finish and be situated outside the town gates.

-Fortunately for us, non-Roman Catholic builders were not intimidated, and the decisions made to meet the challenges of this decree led to a very distinctive style.
+Fortunately, these religious builders were not intimidated, and the decisions made to meet the challenges of this decree led to a very distinctive church style.
 Builders used ingenious carpentry techniques for joining together pieces of wood to create these lovely churches that have more in common with sculptures than the hard vertical and horizontal lines of brick and mortar buildings.

 While the Calvinists did not have a large following among the Slovaks, Lutherans did and with the financial and architectural support of Scandinavian Lutherans, 38 wooden churches were built between 1718 and 1730, five of which survive today.

 The church buildings are miracles of architectural design and brilliant craftsmanship.
-All of them were designed in the form of a Greek cross, have pulpits built into the wall, are often quite large (seating as many as 1,100) and many feature pipe organs original to the church, and elaborately carved wooden altars.
-The interiors are decorated with elaborate wall paintings, many in the style of 18th century trompe d’oeil with forced perspective, realistic draperies, and columns.
+All were designed in the form of a Greek cross, have pulpits built into the wall and are often quite large (seating as many as 1,100).
+Many also feature pipe organs original to the church and intricately carved wooden altars.
+The interiors are decorated with elaborate wall paintings, many in the style of 18th century trompe d’oeil with forced perspective, realistic draperies and columns.